Which place is cheaper, Myrtle Beach or Savannah?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Savannah and Myrtle Beach.
-Furthermore, many travelers come to Myrtle Beach for the beaches and the family-friendly experiences.
+The beaches and the family-friendly experiences are the main draw to Savannah this time of year.
+Furthermore, many travelers come to Myrtle Beach for the beaches, the city activities, and the family-friendly experiences.

 In July, Savannah is generally around the same temperature as Myrtle Beach.
-Temperatures in Savannah average around 82°F (28°C), and Myrtle Beach stays around 81°F (27°C).
+Daily temperatures in Savannah average around 82°F (28°C), and Myrtle Beach fluctuates around 81°F (27°C).

 People are often attracted to the plentiful sunshine in Myrtle Beach this time of the year.
 In Savannah, it's very sunny this time of the year.
 Savannah usually receives around the same amount of sunshine as Myrtle Beach during summer.
 Savannah gets 267 hours of sunny skies, while Myrtle Beach receives 283 hours of full sun in the summer.